AlexMercedCoder/create-markdown-blog/readme.md

 # create-markdown-blog

 This is a command-line tool for generating markdown blog, this degit to clone repos with leaving behind a repository.
+Read the readme file in the particular template to know the basics of how to use it.

 # how it works